denten-books/plain-text/5-surface.md

 Telegraph operators working a "hand sender" often developed partial paralysis in their wrists or arms.
-The condition was commonly known as "glass arm" [@brackbill_telegraphers_1929;
+The condition was commonly known as "glass arm" [@brackbill_telegraphers_1929, 288;
 @u.s._bureau_of_labor_statistics_displacement_1932].
-Senders were called "hams" or "bums" when they "fell down" or made frequent errors.
+Senders were called "hams" or "bums" when they "fell down" or made frequent errors [@brackbill_telegraphers_1929, 288].
 To "put someone under the table" in sender's lingo was to transmit faster than a receiver could transcribe.
 The "reader" was "burnt up" when he fell behind.
-He had to "break," or interrupt the sender to ask for repetition.
+He had to "break," or interrupt the sender to ask for repetition [@brackbill_telegraphers_1929, 289].
 To "paste" someone was to deliberately burn him up.[^ln4-men]

-[^ln4-men]: See @brackbill_telegraphers_1929.
-The operators at the time were all almost exclusively male.
+[^ln4-men]: See @brackbill_telegraphers_1929, 288-9.
+Operators at the time
+were all almost exclusively male.

 The 1908 ITC in Lisbon, ratified two additional alphabet standards for international use: Hughes and Baudot.
 Both were developed in response to